nspec/NSpec.VsAdapter/README.md

 # NSpec.VsAdapter

-A test adapter to run NSpec tests from Test Explorer in Visual Studio 2013 and later.
+NSpec.VsAdapter is a test adapter to run NSpec tests from Test Explorer in Visual Studio 2013 and Visual Studio 2015.

+## Minimum requirements

+It currently supports test projects based on .NET Framework 4.5 and later, and NSpec 1.0.7 and later.
+It can be installed in Visual Studio 2013 and 2015.

-## Project status
+## Usage

-This project is currently in early stage of development.
-It has been tried against real-life projects, but it might not be ready yet to be used as your *one and only* NSpec test runner.

-## Setup
+### Setup

-Download VSIX extension file from [Releases page](https://github.com/BrainCrumbz/NSpec.VsAdapter/releases), picking the most recent version available.
-For regular usage, downloading `NSpec.VsAdapter.Release.vsix` version is fine.
+Download VSIX extension file from [Releases page](https://github.com/BrainCrumbz/NSpec.VsAdapter/releases), picking the latest version available, and choosing the filename with a `Release` suffix: `NSpec.VsAdapter.Release.vsix`.
 Double click on VSIX file to install it in your Visual Studio environment.
 That's it.

-Alternatively, if you want to notify issues you found while running tests, you could try downloading the debug version  `NSpec.VsAdapter.Debug.vsix` or go the full route and [run adapter from its source code](./CONTRIBUTING.md).
+### Launch

+Open a solution in Visual Studio with at least one NSpec test project, then build all.
+Open VS Test Explorer window and wait until list gets populated with test specifications from all projects.
+Click on *Run All* or select some tests to be run.
+You can also group specifications based on project, or `nspec`-derived class, or trait.

-## Configuration
+### Configuration

 This Visual Studio test adapter can be configured by using a `.runsettings` file (see [MSDN](https://msdn.microsoft.com/en-us/library/jj635153.aspx)).
 Currently supported file format is: